O-X-L/ansible-opnsense/docs/source/modules/wazuh_agent.rst

 os-wazuh-agent
 ```

-You can also install it using the :ref:`ansibleguy.opnsense.package <modules_package>` module.
+You can also install it using the :ref:`oxlorg.opnsense.package <modules_package>` module.

 ----